 —Photo/image file name: your last name_number of image_title

 Note:If you are submitting for a group put your own last name in first.

-B) Include your statement, or essay, and an image list in Word doc. format, not a PDF.
+B) Include your statement, 150 words or less, and an image list in Word doc. format, not a PDF.

 —Document/essay file names: your last Name_title of essay—Image list file name: your last name_image list